 CO2 that makes this method effective.
 Puppets of wild dogs and the young of other

-animals also live well and even thrive for months in dens and borrows at very high CO2
+animals also live well and even thrive for months in dens and borrow at very high CO2

 levels (up to 5-7% and even more).